Published

 • Content-as-code workflow: edit locally, run one command, post updates remotely.

-• The nice trick: a Proxy that auto-persists state whenever you mutate the config object.
+• Uses a Proxy to auto-persist state whenever the config object changes.

 Tech Stack: Node.js GraphQL npm